yanailab/celseq2/docs/index.md

 ## Quick Start

 Running `celseq2` pipeline is as easy as 1-2-3.
-Below is the visualization of the experiment design behind the
+Below is the visualization of the experiment design as same as the
 [sample sheet](https://github.com/yanailab/CEL-Seq-pipeline/blob/133912cd4ceb20af0c67627ab883dfce8b9668df/sample_sheet_example.txt)
-used in previous pipeline as example.
+used in last generation of the pipeline ([CEL-Seq-pipeline](https://github.com/yanailab/CEL-Seq-pipeline)) as example.

 ![experiment-old-pipeline-visualize](https://i.imgur.com/ntJVTYM.gif)